-This is the first year for Aquarium Aglow at the South Carolina Aquarium (100 Aquarium Wharf).
+This is the second year for Aquarium Aglow at the South Carolina Aquarium (100 Aquarium Wharf).

 It’s an after-hours holiday light spectacular with tens of thousands of lights throughout the Aquarium.
 There will be live entertainment, food and beverages available for purchase.